p0dalirius/ApacheTomcatScanner/README.md

  - [x] Multithreaded workers to search for Apache tomcat servers.
  - [x] Multiple target source possible:
-   - [x] Retreiving list of computers from a windows domain through an LDAP query to use them as a list of targets.
+   - [x] Retrieving list of computers from a Windows domain through an LDAP query to use them as a list of targets.
    - [x] Reading targets line by line from a file.
    - [x] Reading individual targets (IP/DNS/CIDR) from `-tt/--target` option.
  - [x] Custom list of ports to test.